Licensed Practical Nursing

 Overview:

-This rigorous 10-month (44 weeks/1,635 instructional hours) training course provides individuals with necessary theory, skills lab, and clinical experience to take the NCLEX-PN or Licensed Practical Nurses exam.
+This rigorous 10 1/2 - month (44 week/1,635 instructional hour) training course provides individuals with necessary theory, skills lab, and clinical experience to take the NCLEX-PN or Licensed Practical Nurses exam.
 State and Nationally accredited, our Practical Nursing program provides an opportunity for the students to successfully study and learn the course requirements in preparation for the Delaware State Board of Nursing Licensure Examination.

 The curriculum provides an opportunity for students to successfully learn required nursing science and clinical skills.
 After passing the licensure examination, students will work full-time in the healthcare field as a Licensed Practical Nurse, providing bedside care to assigned patients.
 The program includes both classroom and clinical learning experiences in various nursing facilities in New Castle County.